sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 * Installs always require user authorization which also prevents silent automatic installs
 * Slower relaunching and installation of updates on quit
 * No support for [delta updates](/documentation/delta-updates) for more efficient updates
-* No fallback for [rotating signing keys](/documentation#rotating-signing-keys) in case the app's Developer ID changes
+* No fallback for [rotating signing keys](/documentation#rotating-signing-keys) in case your signing keys need to change
 * No support for generating updates easily using the `generate_appcast` tool

 Applications that [install daemons](https://developer.apple.com/documentation/servicemanagement/smappservice) or [install system extensions](https://developer.apple.com/documentation/systemextensions/installing_system_extensions_and_drivers) do not need to distribute package installers.